flutter/flutter/engine/src/flutter/README.md

 focused on low-latency input and high frame rates on Android and iOS.

-_Flutter is an early-stage open-source project._ We are still missing core features like accessibility, text input, localisation, and more.
+_Flutter is an early-stage open-source project._ We are still missing core features like accessibility, text input, localization, and more.
 However, you can build demos and examples today.
 We hope you try it out and send us [feedback](mailto:flutter-dev@googlegroups.com).